 - Level 0 is a full backup.

-- Level 1 is an incremental backup and only changes since the full backup are saved.
+- Level 1 is an incremental backup that contains the changes since the full backup was saved.

-- Level 2 is an incremental backup to level 1 and only changes since the last level 1 backup are saved.
+- Level 2 is an incremental backup to level 1.
+It contains the changes since the last level 1 backup was saved.

-- Level 3 is an incremental backup to level 2 and only changes since the last level 2 backup are saved.
+- Level 3 is an incremental backup to level 2.
+It contains the changes since the last level 2 backup was saved.

 Backup processes run in the background and usually have a minimal impact on database performance.
 The duration of a backup depends on various factors, such as the size of the database and whether the backup is being written to a local or remote volume.

-Backups can only be done for an entire database (and not for specific schemas or tables).
+Backups can only be done for an entire database, not for specific schemas or tables.
 The backup includes only completed transactions that were committed at the time the backup started.

-The backups process has the following three phases:
+The backup process has the following three phases:

 During the write process, the backup data is compressed.
 If more disk space is required, the backup process automatically deletes expired backups (this is not applicable to remote archive volumes).

-- Add or remove nodes on an archive volume.
+- Do not add or remove nodes on the archive volume.

-- Add or remove nodes on the data volume of the database being backed up.
+- Do not add or remove nodes on the data volume of the database being backed up.

 It is possible to monitor backup processes using logservice messages.
 This can be done in EXAoperation (Services > Monitoring), or by using XML-RPC functions.
 The logservices shows alerts for the following: